iMarti/nanogen/README.md

 $ npm run serve
 ```

-Go to http://localhost:5000 to see the generated site.
+Go to the indicated URL in a browser to see the generated site.

 ## Configuration

 All the configurable values are in `site.config.js`.

 The properties of `pageMetaDefault` will be assigned to each page then overriden by meta data if present.

+## Build the builder

+If you made changes to the TypeScript files in `/scripts`, type `tsc` to transpile into Javascript.